-Fourteen-year-old Bobbie Franks is abducted from a Chicago, Illinois, street and killed in what later proves to be one of the most fascinating murders in American history.
-The killers, Nathan Leopold and Richard Loeb, were extremely wealthy and intelligent teenagers whose sole motive for killing Franks was the desire to commit the "perfect crime."
+Fourteen-year-old Bobby Franks is abducted from a Chicago, Illinois, street and killed in what later proves to be one of the most unusual murders in American history.
+The killers, Nathan Leopold and Richard Loeb, were wealthy and intelligent teenagers whose sole motive for killing Franks was the desire to commit the “perfect crime.”

 Both were convinced that their intelligence and social privilege exempted them from the laws that bound other people.
 In 1924, the pair began to put this maxim to the test by planning to commit a perfect murder.
-They each established false identities and began rehearsing the kidnapping and murder over and over.
+They each established false identities and began rehearsing the kidnapping and murder.

 But Leopold and Loeb had made a couple of key mistakes.
 First, the body, which was poorly hidden, was discovered the next day.
 This prompted an immediate search for the killers, which Loeb himself joined.
 The typewriter used to type the ransom note was recovered from a lake and, more important, a pair of glasses was found near Franks’ body.

 When the glasses were traced to Loeb’s optometrist, police learned that the optometrist had only written three such prescriptions.
 Two were immediately accounted for and the third belonged to Nathan Leopold, who calmly told detectives that he must have dropped them while bird hunting earlier in the week.
 This explanation might have proved sufficient, but reporters covering the case soon discovered other letters from Leopold that matched the ransom note.
 When confronted with this evidence, Leopold and Loeb both confessed.